Live Well with Pain:

 by clinicians, for clinicians

-Live Well with Pain is a collaborative project, led by Dr Frances Cole and Emma Davies with support from other clinicians.
+Live Well with Pain is a collaborative project, led by Dr Frances Cole, Emma Davies and Eve Jenner with support from other clinicians.

 Dr Frances Cole